MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Get-ExchangeDiagnosticInfo.md

 ### -Component
 The Component parameter returns detailed information for the specified Component of the given Process value.

-To see the Component values that are available for a given Process value, run the command Get-ExchangeDiagnosticInfo -Process \<ProcessName\> -Argument Help.
+To see the Component values that are available for a given Process value, run the command `Get-ExchangeDiagnosticInfo -Process <ProcessName> -Argument Help`.

 ```yaml
 Type: String